 Do you perform sensitivity analysis?
-Yes, we model different scenarios to show our breakeven point for profitability given a decline in occupancy or if rents drop below projections.
+Yes, we model different scenarios to show our break-even point for profitability given a decline in occupancy or if rents drop below projections.
 Most of our scenarios allow occupancy to go drop between 75-80% to break even.
-Third party data shows that most of our target markets’ worst vacancy levels were around 85% during the 2009 financial crisis.
+Third party data shows that in our target markets the worst vacancy levels were around 85% during the 2009 financial crisis.

 Can I invest using a retirement account (IRA or solo 401K)?
 Yes, you can invest in real estate with certain retirement accounts.
 I’m happy to discuss how I boosted my own IRA investing returns with real estate investing.